casper-hansen/Web-Scraping-Reddit/README.md

 conda install -c anaconda -y beautifulsoup4 selenium
 ```

-**Note**: If your Chrome browser automatically updates to a new version, the chromedriver that you downloaded will almost surely not work.
+**Note**: If your Chrome browser automatically updates to a new version, the chromedriver that you downloaded will almost surely not work, after an automatic update.